OpenTranslationBible/open-bible/en-GB/10.2 Samuel/md/2-samuel-23.md

 ## 2 Samuel 23:21

-And he killed an impressive Egyptian.
+And he killed a notable Egyptian.
 Now the Egyptian had a spear in his hand,
 but he went down to him with a staff,
 and snatched the spear from the Egyptian’s hand,